RakipInitiative/ModelRepository/README.md

   * GNG models
 * test all finished models on VRE

+### 26/10
+* gropin
+  * visualisation for 4 or more parameters and therefore finishing growth models
+  * look into inactivation models
+  * look into GNG models
+* support Petra on supply chain models
+### 23/10
+* gropin
+  * bugfixing automatic transfer script for all growth models of 3 or less variables

+## done so far

 ### 22/10
+* support Petra on supply chain models
 * gropin
-  * visualisation for 4 or more parameters
-  * asking developers about fsk-lab behaviour(Editor deletes simulations that are not default)
+  * asking developers about fsk-lab behaviour(Editor deletes simulations that are not default) -> opened a new ticket
-  * bugfixing transfer script
+  * bugfixing showcase transfer script...
+DONE
     * questions for devs:
-      * MD schema editing data type for parameter DOUBLE or what?
+      * MD schema editing data type for parameter DOUBLE or what? ...
+Answered
-      * MD schema date format?
+      * MD schema date format? ... pending

-## done so far

 ### 21/10